UPHSL-CCS/data-warehouse-j4a-project-cs4-1/README.md

 1. Which departments handle the most patients monthly?
 2. What are the most common diagnoses or treatments?
+3. What's the average service cost per department
-3. Which doctors attend to the most patients?
+4. Which doctors attend to the most patients?

 ### Technical Requirements